WordPress/gutenberg/packages/env/README.md

 - `WP_ENV_POST_INSTALL_ENVIRONMENT` contains the WordPress environment that the command is being executed for, such as `development` or `tests`.
 - `WP_ENV_POST_INSTALL_DEBUG` contains a boolean indicating whether or not `wp-env` is in debug mode.

-> **Warning:** This command will not always be executed on a fresh environment.
+> **Warning:** This command can be executed frequently.
 It should be resilient and not fail if a step has already been completed.
+For example, you should take care not to add data to the database if it was already done.

 ## Contributing to this package